 About the socks, if you have ever read Japan travel listicles or top-10 lists, you’d know Donki’s socks frequently appear as star souvenirs.
 The selection in the Singaporean store is smaller than, say, that at the Dotonbori branch.
 Marginally more expensive too.
 Still, I think they are a great buy.
 Probably make for great festive gifts for kids as well.

 So I’ve read, the name “Don Don Donki” was chosen because there’s already a restaurant in Singapore named Don Quijote.
 This Singaporean name actually confused me a little over the week, as I always think of the chain by its Japanese name.
-It’s great that many other write-ups have clarified.
+It’s great that many other write-ups have since helped to clarify.

 I have a new favourite hangout in town!

 Yakuza screengrabs belong to, ta da, Sega!

 This post is also my “subtle” statement about brand placements in video games.
 Hear, hear, retailers.
 You gain really devoted fans this way.